phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.compute_pblums.md

 following all coupling, etc, as well as all relevant compute options (ntriangles, distortion_method, etc).
 The exposed passband luminosities (and any coupling) are computed at t0@system.

+This method allows for computing both intrinsic and extrinsic luminosities.
+Note that pblum scaling is computed (and applied to flux scaling) based on intrinsic luminosities.

+Note that luminosities cannot be exposed for any dataset in which `pblum_mode` is 'scale to data' as the entire light curve must be computed prior to scaling.

 This method is only for convenience and will be recomputed internally within [phoebe.frontend.bundle.Bundle.run_compute](phoebe.frontend.bundle.Bundle.run_compute.md).
 Alternatively, you